Leica 111 - Antique and Vintage Cameras

 Germany

-Image of Leica 111
+Image of Leica III Black & nickel model

 Lens:

 f2, 5 cm Summar, iris diaphragm to f12.5.
-Depth of field scale.
+Depth-of-field scale.
 Screw mount.
 Serial no. 206336 (1934).

 Shutter:

-Focal-plane speeded 1 - 1/500, Z. Speeds are varied by delaying the second blind.
+Focal-plane, speeds 1 - 1/500, Z. Speeds are varied by delaying the second blind.

 Construction: